AishaAli-a/kafka-docker-setup/README.md

+Here’s an updated `git.md` document that includes the new Kafka Connect service in your Docker Compose setup:

-# Git Guide for Kafka, Zookeeper, Schema Registry, and Kafka UI Docker Compose Setup
+# Git Guide for Kafka, Zookeeper, Schema Registry, Kafka UI, and Kafka Connect Docker Compose Setup

-This document provides a guide to set up a local development environment using Docker Compose for Kafka, Zookeeper, Schema Registry, and Kafka UI.
+This document provides a guide to set up a local development environment using Docker Compose for Kafka, Zookeeper, Schema Registry, Kafka UI, and Kafka Connect.

 ## Prerequisites
 - **Docker** and **Docker Compose** should be installed on your system.